-1. Port Wine
+1. The Port Wine

 The river that runs through the city is lined with wineries who make and bottle their own port wines.
-The wine is sweet and the views are phenomenal, make these waterside restaurants the perfect place to spend an afternoon day drinking (I mean, wine-tasting) in the sun.
+The wine is sweet and the views are phenomenal, make these waterside restaurants the perfect place to spend an afternoon day drinking (I mean, wine tasting) in the sun.
 You can even take tours of the cellars and do paired tastings, so you’ll even learn a little something as well!

 Daniel and I rented bikes and rode down the river, past the rocks, and onto a beautiful bike path along the beach.
 It was winter, so it was quiet and peaceful to watch the sunset over the waves.
 In the summer, the town lights up and the crowds come in to enjoy the sun and surf.
-In any season, it’s beautiful!

-3. Porto is a World Heritage Site
+3. The UNESCO World Heritage Site

 The historic center of the town is full of cobbled streets, quaint shops, and beautifully painted houses.
 The colorful homes are painted in bright yellows, pinks, blues, and every color of the rainbow.
 The center also features monuments and churches over 2,000 years old for the culture lovers, because the port city was founded in 1 BC!

-4. Seafood Lovers Paradise
+4. The Seafood

-The seafood game in Porto, Portugal was insane.
-I know Europe isn’t technically looked at as a backpacker or budget destination, but the seafood was plentiful and surprisingly affordable.
+I know Western Europe isn’t technically looked at as a backpacker or budget destination, but the seafood was plentiful and surprisingly the price wasn’t too high either.
 We enjoyed some delicious and fresh salmon, fish, and other seafood platters during our stay, and none of the meals broke the budget.
 Plus, we were right on the river and got to enjoy amazing views as we ate.

 5. The Amazing Nightlife

 Porto is seriously the last place I expected to find a hoppin’ bar scene, but I was so wrong.
 We arrived late at night and decided to go for a quick walk before we passed out.
-That quick walk turned into hours out drinking, partying, and dancing because the nightlife there is so welcoming.
+That quick walk turned into hours out drinking, partying, and dancing because the nightlife there is so crazy.

 The streets were absolutely packed and all the bars were overflowing.
 Vendors rolled kegs and carts to pour beers and make mojitos for drunk passerby, and the street food options were topnotch.
 All of this while surrounded by the beauty of Porto’s historic center!
 It was surreal, amazing, and shouldn’t be missed.